tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 The git stash command takes your uncommitted changes (both staged and unstaged), saves them away for later use, and then reverts them from your working copy.
 After this, you can switch branch.
 When you come back to your branch, run git stash pop to bring back changes that you had stashed.

+The git stash command and git stash push command are functionally equivalent in most common use cases.

+- git stash:
+  - When executed without any arguments, git stash implicitly performs the action of git stash push.
+It takes your current uncommitted changes (modified tracked files and staged changes) and stores them in a temporary "stash" list, reverting your working directory to a clean state matching the last commit.
+- git stash push:
+  - This is the explicit command for creating a new stash entry.
+It offers additional options for more granular control over what is stashed.
+For instance, you can use:
+  - git stash push -m "Descriptive message": To add a custom message to your stash entry, making it easier to identify later.
+  - git stash push --include-untracked: To also stash untracked files in addition to modified tracked files and staged changes.
+  - git stash push --keep-index: To stash only the modified tracked files, leaving the staged changes in the index.

+In essence, git stash push provides the same core functionality as a bare git stash but with the added flexibility of specifying options to control the stashing behavior and provide more descriptive messages.
+For simple stashing of current changes, either command will achieve the same result.

+To see which stashes you’ve stored, you can use `git stash list`.

+You can also run `git stash pop` to apply the stash and then immediately drop it from your stack.

+## git-filter-repo

+This is for rewriting an entire repository history.

 ## Working with Remote